7 Different Ways to Speed Up WordPress Website Performance 2024

 If you run your website through the Google PageSpeed Insights tool, you will probably be notified about minimizing the size of your CSS and JS files.
 What this means is that by reducing the number of CSS and JS calls and the size of those files, you can improve the site loading speed.
 Also, if you know your way around WordPress themes, you can study the guides provided by Google and do some manual fixing.
-If not, then there are plugins that will help you achieve this goal; the most popular being the Autoptimize that can help in optimizing CSS, JS and even HTML of your WordPress website.
+If not, then there are plugins that will help you achieve this goal; the most popular being Autoptimize which can help in optimizing the CSS, JS and even HTML of your WordPress website.

 Clean up Your WordPress Database

 Regular database maintenance is crucial for keeping your database lean and usable.
-By deleting the unwanted data from your database, you can reduce the size of your database and the size of your backups.
-You can delete the spam comments, fake users, old drafted content and maybe even unnecessary downloaded plugins and themes.
-There are many tools out there which can help you.
+By deleting unwanted data from your database, you can reduce the size of your database and the size of your backups.
+You can delete spam comments, fake users, old drafted content and maybe even unnecessary downloaded plugins and themes.
+There are many tools out there that can help you.
 A personal recommendation is WP-Optimize, which makes the process quite comfortable.
 And by clearing all this data size of your database and website will reduce which will eventually increase the speed of your website.

 Decrease Server Requests

-A server request happens every time your browser asks some type of resource from your server.
+A server request happens every time your browser asks for some type of resource from your server.
 This can be a file like a style sheet, a script or an image.
 The more server requests necessary to complete loading your site, the longer it will take.
 As a consequence, requests should be as few as possible.

 Here are a few things you can do to reduce them to a minimum: